(540) 317-1170 (text preferred)

 Darrell Thompson: 810-513-5354* (Stafford/Fauquier border; will travel 30-45 min)

-Shelly Shell: 571-445-0991- (swarms only - avail in Culpeper County)*
+Shelly Shell: 571-445-0991- (swarms only - available in Culpeper County)*

 Beekeepers of Northern Shenandoah / Prince William Regional Beekeepers Association

-*inclusion in this list does not imply endorsement by or of Fern Hill Apiary
+*Inclusion in this list does not imply endorsement by or of Fern Hill Apiary.

 Swarms are not aggressive and very beneficial.
 Please DO NOT spray a honeybee swarm with insect killer or call an exterminator - instead, contact a beekeeper, like us!